ber2/notes/DSKnowledge/Bayesian/PPCA.md

 However, in this case, because the distributions are Normal, we can use the [[Conjugate distributions]]; the result is a normal distribution with updated parameters.

 In this case, we can take the logarithm and then the gradient and look for the optimal point.
-It turns out that the optimal parameters of this probabilistic models are exactly the same as the formulas for [[PCA]].
+It turns out that the optimal parameters of this probabilistic models are exactly the same as the formulas for [[PCA 1]].

 ## Expectation maximization